KPTI Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Q4 2025 Revenue: $34.1 million, up 11.8% year-over-year.
+• Q4 2025 Total Revenue: $34.1 million, up 11.8% year-over-year.

-• Full Year 2025 Revenue: $146.1 million, a slight increase from 2024.
+• Full Year 2025 Total Revenue: $146.1 million, a slight increase from 2024.

-• U.S. XPOVIO Net Product Revenue: $32.1 million in Q4 2025 (up 9.6% YoY) and $114.9 million for the full year (up 1.9% YoY).
+• U.S. XPOVIO Net Product Revenue: $32.1 million for Q4 2025 (up 9.6% YoY) and $114.9 million for the full year (up 1.9% YoY).

-• Gross-to-Net Provisions: 26.9% for Q4 and 31.2% for the full year.
+• Gross to Net Provisions: 26.9% for Q4 and 31.2% for the full year.

-• Cash Position: Ended the year with $64.1 million in cash and equivalents, down from $109.1 million in 2024.
+• Cash Position: $64.1 million at year-end, down from $109.1 million in 2024.

 2. Strategic Updates and Business Highlights